-- H. Paragraph 2.0 (m) of the Ordinance states that one purpose of the zoning regulations and standards that have been adopted and established is to prevent additions to and alteration or remodeling of existing buildings, structures, or uses in such a way as to avoid the restrictions and limitations lawfully imposed under this ordinance. - This purpose is directly related to maintaining compliance with the Zoning Ordinance requirements for the District and the specific types of uses and the proposed use will have to be conducted in compliance with those requirements. - I. Paragraph 2.0 (n) of the Ordinance states that one purpose of the zoning regulations and standards that have been adopted and established is to protect the most productive agricultural lands from haphazard and unplanned intrusions of urban uses. - (1) The existing business has been on the subject property since the 1980s. - (2) The proposed rezoning will not take any land out of production. - J. Paragraph 2.0 (o) of the Ordinance states that one purpose of the zoning regulations and standards that have been adopted and established is to protect natural features such as forested areas and watercourses. - (1) An initial review of the subject property using IDNR's EcoCAT online mapping tool indicated the following protected resources may be in the vicinity of the project location: Edgewood Farm INAI Site; Edgewood Farm Land and Water Reserve; Bigeye Chub (Hybopsis amblops); Bluebreast Darter (Etheostoma camurum); Purple Wartyback (Cyclonaias tuberculata); and Wavy-Rayed Lampmussel (Lampsilis fasciola)." - (2) The Edgewood Farm Illinois Natural Areas Inventory (INAI) site is 36.66 acres under INAI Category III, which indicates "State dedicated Nature Preserves, Land and Water Reserves, & Natural Heritage Landmarks".
-The Edgewood Farm Land and Water Reserve sits on 150 acres north of the subject property and is protected by the Illinois Nature Preserves Commission. - (3) On May 23, 2016, staff requested consultation from the Illinois Department of Natural Resources regarding the proposed rezoning as it relates to Illinois Natural Area Inventory Sites and endangered species protection in the vicinity.
-On May 31, 2016, staff received a response (see attachment) that requires no further consultation because they determined that adverse effects are unlikely. - K. Paragraph 2.0 (p) of the Ordinance states that one purpose of the zoning regulations and standards that have been adopted and established is to encourage the compact development of urban areas to minimize the cost of development of public utilities and public transportation facilities.
+H. Paragraph 2.0 (m) of the Ordinance states that one purpose of the zoning regulations and standards that have been adopted and established is to prevent additions to and alteration or remodeling of existing buildings, structures, or uses in such a way as to avoid the restrictions and limitations lawfully imposed under this ordinance.

+This purpose is directly related to maintaining compliance with the Zoning Ordinance requirements for the District and the specific types of uses and the proposed use will have to be conducted in compliance with those requirements.

+- I. Paragraph 2.0 (n) of the Ordinance states that one purpose of the zoning regulations and standards that have been adopted and established is to protect the most productive agricultural lands from haphazard and unplanned intrusions of urban uses. - (1) The ZBA minutes from March 16, 1978 for Map Amendment Case 291-AM-78 noted that former owner Mr. Johnson stated that the 2 acre property had never been farmed. - (2) The proposed rezoning will not take any land out of production. - J. Paragraph 2.0 (o) of the Ordinance states that one purpose of the zoning regulations and standards that have been adopted and established is to protect natural features such as forested areas and watercourses.

+An initial review of the subject property using IDNR's EcoCAT online mapping tool indicated there are no protected resources on the subject property.

+K. Paragraph 2.0 (p) of the Ordinance states that one purpose of the zoning regulations and standards that have been adopted and established is to encourage the compact development of urban areas to minimize the cost of development of public utilities and public transportation facilities.